PARENT ED RESOURCES

 -

 Parenting is hard, but it is easier when we have an understanding for why children act the way they do.
-The Whole Brain Child is an insightful and accessible guide for grasping basic concepts in neurodevelopment of children.
+The Whole-Brain Child by Daniel J. Siegel, M.D. and Tina Payne Bryson, Ph.D. is an insightful and accessible guide for grasping basic concepts in neurodevelopment of children.
 Through specific strategies based in neuroscience, parents will gain useful tools that support emotional intelligence and resilience in their children.

 -

-Dr. Koplewicz is the founding president and medical director of the renowned Child Mind Institute.
-In The Scaffold Effect, he has provided an expert perspective on child development.
+Dr. Harold Koplewicz is the founding president and medical director of the renowned Child Mind Institute.
+In Scaffold Parenting, he provides an expert perspective on child development.
 His advice is practical, effective, and research based.
 Dr. Koplewicz gives parents the tools to be empathic, firm, and supportive to foster resilience and well-being.

 BOOKS FOR ADOLESCENT AGE